aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 Here you can choose your settings.

-## Accessing the Php storm settings dialog
+## Accessing the PhpStorm settings dialog

-The settings dialog is where you can find and configure all the php storm settings.
+The settings dialog is where you can find and configure all the PhpStorm settings.

 The dialog can be opened by typing the `cmd+,` (command+comma) shortcut.